What is the I Ching?

 If you do want an I Ching reading

 I do everything I can to keep my prices reasonable.
-My standard charge is $1.00 a minute for individuals.
-Since much of what I offer are consciousness-related services, I don’t like to turn people away because of money.
+My standard charge is $2.00 a minute.
+Since what I offer are consciousness-related services, I don’t like to turn people away because of money.
 If you send an email detailing mitigating circumstances we can negotiate a sliding scale.
-And if you are well off enough to do a little more than a dollar a minute that can help sponsor those who need the sliding scale.
-I’m especially willing to accommodate my rates for students or anyone twenty-five or younger.
+A I’m especially willing to accommodate my rates for students or anyone twenty-five or younger.
 If you prefer an email dialogue we can negotiate a price for that service.